nivcodes/Motivate-Me/README.md

 ### Step 5: Create the Streamlit app

--Click on the streamlit tab on the left.
+- Click on the streamlit tab on the left.
--Click on + Streamlit App button on the right
+- Click on + Streamlit App button on the right
--Give the App a name (like "Motivate Me!")
+- Give the App a name (like "Motivate Me!")
--Select the warehouse to run the App (a Small WH will be enough) -Choose the MOTIVATE_ME_DB database and APP_DATA schema
+- Select the warehouse to run the App (a Small WH will be enough)
+- Choose the MOTIVATE_ME_DB database and APP_DATA schema

 ### Step 6: Add the code and run!

--In the streamlit app edit window, paste the code in "app.py" (Note: you may need to add the packages in the package manager on screen)
+- In the streamlit app edit window, paste the code in "app.py" (Note: you may need to add the packages in the package manager on screen)
--Run the app!
+- Run the app!
 Follow the instructions below or on-screen.

 ### Usage